snowball-tech/fractal/docs/TOOLING.md

 a tool that basically speed-up the tasks in a mono-repository.

-To fully use the potential of TurboRepo, you are expected to have in each of your packages the following scripts:
+To fully use the potential of TurboRepo, you are expected to have in each of your packages and applications the following scripts:

 - `build`: _**(if needed)**_ to build the package/application
 - `lint`: to check the linting of the package/application: